Comments from visitors - 1999

 I am not trying to hide anything, but I do not feel responsible for people who can or will not read.

-If you do not like my website, I have a page with links, including links to pro death penalty websites, which will probably satisfy your desire for superficiality.
+If you do not like my website, I have a page with links, including links to pro death penalty websites, which will probably satisfy your

 Niels